Shaance/anime_downloader/README.md

 Keep in mind that qbittorrent application **needs to be launched before the python application**.

-You can now go to the project root directory and launch the following commands:
+You can now go to the project root directory and launch the following command `python3 app.py`.

-1. `export FLASK_APP=app` if you're on macOS / linux or `SET FLASK_APP=app` on windows
-2. `flask run`

 The application will then be accessible from [127.0.0.1:5000](http://127.0.0.1:5000/), just choose your anime in the dropdown list, the resolution and the desired output directory and click on download.